cncf/tag-security/governance/process.md

      outcome, ideas that they have for how it might happen, and ask if others have ideas or questions.
-   * After a short discussion, people should be invited to chime in on the github issue and also mention of they are interested in collaborating.
+   * After a short discussion, people should be invited to chime in on the github issue and also mention if they are interested in collaborating.
 This ensures that solutions are created with multiple perspectives as well as verifies there is community interest and energy to work on the proposal.